 What we fail to recognize is that each and every feeling has a meaning and a purpose.
 These biochemical reactions to things are built into our makeup and they have served a purpose throughout mankind’s existence.
 Some of these purposes we would rather not think about and others – well we wish we could spend our lives exploring that feeling that sex or chocolate gives us.

 One of the things counselors spend a good deal of time working on with clients is the proper relationships we should have with feelings.
 An excess of negative feelings is the principle reason people go to their therapist.
 A shortage of positive feelings would be another good reason to do some feelings work.

-Learning to spot feelings, identify them and help clients explore them is a significant part of counselors training.
+Learning to spot feelings, identify them, and help clients explore them is a significant part of a counselor’s training.
 Don’t let your therapist fool you; most of us had just as many difficulties with feelings as the rest of you, we just devoted a lot of time and study to the subject.